How much money do Chartered Accountants make on average?

-You might think that not-for-profit organisations wouldn't pay very well, but in New Zealand the average salary of a CA working for a not-for-profit is NZ$95,425 - approximately NZ$10,000 higher than that of a CA working in a large public practice.
+You might think that not-for-profit organizations wouldn't pay very well, but in New Zealand, the average salary of a CA working for a not-for-profit is NZ$95,425 - approximately NZ$10,000 higher than that of a CA working in a large public practice.

 Mind the gender pay gap